rawatarvind/kubernetes_example/Deployment/Readme.md

 **1. Rolling Deployment**

-A Rolling Deployment allows you to updating of the application by incrementally replacing old instances  to new ones. this approch ensures the minimal downtime to while introduce the new pods . once you do roll update in application, it terminate all previous version.
+A Rolling Deployment allows you to updating of the application by incrementally replacing old instances  to new ones. this approach ensures the minimal downtime to while introduce the new pods . once you do roll update in application, it terminates all previous version.
 Rolling deployments are ideal for applications that require high availability and continuous operations

 **2. Recreate Deployment**